pblack67/HW10-Liri-Node-App/README.md

 If no movie name is specified then it will default to _Mr.
 Nobody_.
 Liri may respond with more then one movie since many movies may have the same or close to the same title.

+### Commands from a File
+Liri also supports a command issued from a file.
+The file is random.txt and is easily modofied to run any command mentioned here.
+To run the command in random.txt use the collowing command line:

+_node ./liri.js do-what-it-says_

 ### Cowsay
 To have Liri put a message of your choice into a text bubble above a cow uset the following command:

 _node ./liri.js cowsay <message>_

 If no movie name is specified then it will default to, well you'll just have to rin it and see!
 Why is this part of the application?
 Because cows are funny.
 See [The Far Side](http://www.thefarside.com/) cartoons for more cow-inspired humor.

+## Logging
+All commands and their results are logged in the log.txt file as well as displayed in the console.